Camaleón in F

 Voice Leading

-The bass line moves through F to C (descending perfect fourth), C to A# (descending whole step), A# to D# (ascending perfect fourth), D# to G# (ascending perfect fourth), G# to C# (ascending perfect fourth), C# to G (ascending tritone), G to A# (ascending minor third).
+The bass line moves through F to C (descending perfect fourth), C to F (ascending perfect fourth), F to A# (ascending perfect fourth), A# to A# (ascending unison), A# to D# (ascending perfect fourth), D# to G# (ascending perfect fourth), G# to C# (ascending perfect fourth), C# to G (ascending tritone), G to C (ascending perfect fourth), C to A# (descending whole step), A# to D# (ascending perfect fourth), D# to G# (ascending perfect fourth), G# to G (descending half step), G to F# (descending half step), F# to A# (ascending major third), A# to F (descending perfect fourth), F to F (ascending unison), F to A# (ascending perfect fourth), A# to C (ascending whole step), C to C (ascending unison), C to F# (ascending tritone), F# to F (descending half step), F to D# (descending whole step), D# to C# (descending whole step).
+A half-step bass movement creates a strong leading-tone pull that demands resolution.
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
-When the progression loops, the bass returns from A# to F by perfect fourth.
+When the progression loops, the bass returns from C# to F by major third.

 Scales for Improvisation